basarat/algorithms/src/doublyLinkedList/README.md

 }
 ```

-The dequeue operation is equally simply.
-We simply need to clear the `prev` whenever we load a new `head`.
+The modifications to the dequeue operation are equally simply.
+After dequeing the current head, if we get a new head value, we simply need to clear the `prev` reference.

 ```js
 /**